Ukraine crisis: Poroshenko vows 'roadmap' for peace

 "We called for a ceasefire linked to the proper management of borders, the importance of ensuring that humanitarian support reached people in the proper manner in full line with international law, and of course the political process".

-The EU, along with the US, has imposed sanctions on Russia for failing to rein in the separatists.'No mistake'
+The EU, along with the US, has imposed sanctions on Russia for failing to rein in the separatists.

 Earlier, Ukraine said its military had captured 10 Russian paratroopers near the village of Dzerkalne, near the Russian border.